QuSpin/QuSpin/README.md

 To update the package with Anaconda, all one has to do is run the installation command again.

-To safely update a manually installed version of qspin, one must first manually delete the entire package from the python 'site-packages/' directory.
+To safely update a manually installed version of QuSpin, one must first manually delete the entire package from the python 'site-packages/' directory.
 In Unix, provided the flag ```--record install.txt``` has been used in the manual installation, the following command is sufficient to completely remove the installed files: ```cat install.txt | xargs rm -rf```.
 In Windows, it is easiest to just go to the folder and delete it from Windows Explorer.

 # **Basic package usage**

-All the calculations done with qspin happen through [hamiltonians](#hamiltonian-objects).
+All the calculations done with QuSpin happen through [hamiltonians](#hamiltonian-objects).
 The hamiltonian is a type which uses Numpy and Scipy matrices to store the quantum Hamiltonian operator.
 Time-independent operators are summed together into a single static matrix, while each time-dependent operator is stored separatly along with the time-dependent coupling in front of it (operators sharing the same time-dependence are a also summen together into a single matrix).
 Whenever the user wants to perform an operation invonving a time-dependent operator, the time dependence is evaluated on the fly by specifying the argument ```time```.
 The user can initialize the hamiltonian types with Numpy arrays or Scipy matrices.
 Apart from this, we provide a user-friendly representation for constructing the Hamiltonian matrices for many-body operators.

-Many-body operators in qspin are defined by a string of letters representing the operator types, together with a list which holds the indices for the sites that each operator acts at on the lattice.
+Many-body operators in QuSpin are defined by a string of letters representing the operator types, together with a list which holds the indices for the sites that each operator acts at on the lattice.
 For example, in a spin system we can represent any multi-spin operator as:

 |      operator string        |      site-coupling list          |               spin operator                 |
 |:-----------------:|:------------------:|:--------------------------------------:|